Neyrian/DLL-Injector/README.md

 ✅ **Obfuscation:** Base64 encoding and decoding of DLL names, function names, and suspicious artifacts.

+✅ **Cryptography:** Implements its own cryptography functions, avoiding the usage of wincrypt

 ✅ **Decoy Execution:** The injector executes a decoy function to mimic legitimate software behavior.

 ---